Types of Conflict in the Workplace & Conflict Management Strategies

-Small businesses where the roles of the middle managers are much more pivotal experience a greater deal of setback due to such conflicts.
+Small businesses where the roles of the middle managers are much more pivotal experience a more significant deal of setback due to such conflicts.

 2. We are Interdependent, aren’t we?

-In an organization, no team is completely isolated.
+In an organization, no team is entirely isolated.
 Every team has to work with each other for the ultimate goals of the organization.
-Increasing the value of the shareholder’s assets.
+They are increasing the value of the shareholder's assets.

-Every once a while conflict between personnel of different organizations can take place.
-Raj, from the operations team, can be frustrated with Rahul, the software developer, for not solving a technical issue of a customer quick enough.
+Every once a while, a conflict between personnel of different organizations can take place.
+From the operations team, John can be frustrated with Tim, the software developer, for not solving a customer's technical issue quickly enough.

 This kind of conflict indicates that employees face issues of accountability in the organization.

-It going to be no surprise if we tell you that employees even in very conventional industries have different styles of working.
+It will be no surprise if we tell you that employees have different working styles even in very conventional industries.

-Someone likes to work in a team and others prefer being a lone wolf.
-Some people like to work for long durations with balanced energy, others (someone like me) likes to work with periodic bursts of intense energy.
+Some like to work in a team, and others prefer being a lone wolf.
+Some people like to work for long durations with balanced energy; others (someone like me) want to work with periodic bursts of intense energy.

 Clashes happen when different styles of people tend to work together.
-To minimize these kinds of conflicts it is important to conduct proper training and understanding each of the employees' working styles.
-This will help you minimize conflicts due to personality clashes.
+It is essential to conduct proper training and understanding employees' working styles to minimize these kinds of conflicts.
+This will help you reduce conflicts due to personality clashes.

 4. Your personality is unique, just like everybody else

 This is the most common kind of conflict in the workplace.
 Clashes due to personality types occur when a perception about the personality of an employee is harbored.
-If a person is known for cracking jokes, then he is perceived as somewhat less serious than the rest of the flock.
-This can reflect into his views not being held to the same ideal as the rest of the team.
+If a person is known for cracking jokes, they are perceived as somewhat less focused than the rest of the flock.
+This can reflect their views not being held to the same ideal as the rest of the team.
 Suddenly the jolly guy transforms into a confrontation maniac.

-It's difficult to handle conflicts of these types because of their nature.
-Leaders and managers are hesitant to enter a personal conflict.
+It's challenging to handle conflicts of these types because of their nature.
+Leaders and managers are hesitant to enter a personal dispute.
 Since workplaces now focus more on diversity, more personality clashes are likely to happen.
-Appropriately tacking gives your company the experience to deal with long term issues of different types of conflict in the workplace.
+Appropriately tacking gives your company the experience to deal with long-term issues of different types of conflict in the workplace.

 Different types of conflict management strategies

-Since we now have a decent idea of the types of conflict in the workplace, let's look at different strategies on how to handle conflict.
+Since we now have a decent idea of the types of conflict in the workplace, let's look at different strategies for handling conflict in the workplace.

 1. Private Resolution

 One of the worst things to do during personal conflict is to carry out the conflict resolution publicly.
-As a team leader, it is your responsibility to shield your team members from the conflict.
-Also addressing conflict publicly generally tends to take a chip on the shoulders of the stakeholders.
+As a team leader, it is your responsibility to shield your team members from conflict.
+Also, addressing conflict tends to take a chip on the shoulders of the stakeholders.

 Private sessions allow all stakeholders to address their point of view.
 Privately tackling conflict also gives you time to think regarding the proper middle ground.
 It also prevents bystanders from giving meaningless feedbacks.